SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/01-Introduction-To-Nodejs.md

 npm init
 ```

-- Define the project's key characteristics.
+- Define the project's key characteristics

-- Wait for the `package.json` configuration file to be created.
+- Wait for the `package.json` configuration file to be created

-- Open an editor and start coding.
+- Open an editor and start coding

 To **go around** all the questions about the project's characteristics just type: